cdreszer/ESPNFantasyAssist/README.md

 # ESPNFantasyAssist
 C# Console program that scrapes ESPN Fantasy Baseball Team to create an active and positional stats page.<br />
+Optional commandline argument to pass path to HTML files to specify which files to use... ex: "./HTMLFiles/", "./HTMLFiles/Dad" <br />

 #### **HTML retrieval:** <br />
   Currently using Python/Selenium to retrieve HTML files from ESPN.<br />